 Finding a fulfillment partner like Deliverr, that offers infrastructure as a service and keeps your SKUs close to demand to speed up delivery times, is a great option.

-With 95% of consumers increasingly considering next-day shipping to be “Fast” and 2- or 3-day shipping to be “normal,” it’s increasingly important to offer fast shipping across your marketplaces.
-Instead of running to keep up with your competitors, go on the offense and offer lightning fast delivery affordably with the right partner.
+With 95% of consumers increasingly considering next-day delivery to be “Fast” and 2- or 3-day delivery to be “normal,” it’s increasingly important to offer fast delivery across your marketplaces.
+Instead of running to keep up with your competitors, go on the offense and offer lightning-fast delivery affordably with the right partner.